Chincode123/Gymnasiearbete-Dronare/README.md

     }
 }
 ```
-It is used in order to set the current time-delta using the `Arduino's` `micros`-function.
+It is used to set the current time delta using the `Arduino's` `micros` function.

 ##### `sendRadio`